WHITE PAPER

 Changing how legal professionals draft their work product won’t just happen, even with the best tool on the market.
 You will need a strategic approach and buy-in from stakeholders.

 One question you should answer early on is, “What does success look like?”
 Are you aiming to have everyone adopt AI-powered legal drafting?
-Or are you simply making it available to employees to use as they see fit?
+Or are you simply making it available to attorneys to use as they see fit?
 You may decide to implement usage metrics to see how quickly your team is adopting the new tool.
-If hitting specific targets is important to you and your organization, you’ll want a thoughtful change management process to support the rollout.
+If hitting certain targets is important to you and your organization, you’ll want a thoughtful change management process to support the rollout.

 1. Employees who see the point of the change — and agree with it — are more likely to get on board